Weak competition added 6p to supermarket fuel prices

 "This will have had a greater impact on vulnerable people, particularly those in areas with less choice of fuel stations."

+Petrol and diesel prices spiked to record highs in the immediate aftermath of Russia's invasion of Ukraine but have dropped significantly since then.

+The CMA has been investigating the UK fuel market amid concerns that falling wholesale prices are not being passed on to consumers.

-According to the CMA, average annual supermarket margins on fuel had increased by 6p per litre between 2019 and 2022.
+According to the watchdog, average annual supermarket margins on fuel had increased by 6p per litre between 2019 and 2022.

 It also found that Asda's targeted fuel margins for 2023 were more than three times what they had been for 2019, while Morrisons' target doubled in the same period.

-Sainsbury's and Tesco have followed suit, raising their prices which indicated "competition has weakened", the CMA said.
+The CMA said Sainsbury's and Tesco had followed suit by raising prices, indicating "competition has weakened".

-The RAC said drivers appeared to have lost nearly £1bn as a result of increased retailer margins on fuel.
+The RAC spokesman Simon Williams said drivers appeared to have lost nearly £1bn as a result of increased retailer margins on fuel.

-Spokesman Simon Williams said: "It is nothing short of astounding in a cost-of-living crisis and confirms what we've been saying for many years that supermarkets haven't been treating drivers fairly at the pumps."
+"It is nothing short of astounding in a cost-of-living crisis and confirms what we've been saying for many years that supermarkets haven't been treating drivers fairly at the pumps," he said.

+"It's all about action now and we very much hope the government follows through with both of the CMA's recommendation."

+The watchdog says a fuel finder scheme would enable drivers access to live, station-by-station fuel prices on their phones or satnavs would, revitalising competition in the market.

 As of Monday, unleaded petrol costs on average 143.86p per litre while diesel costs 145.54p, according to RAC data.